Media: The Double-Edged Sword for Motorsport Athletes

 A literature review was conducted by Ng et al. (2023) on the media’s impacts on athletes’ mental health.
 They examined previous studies that highlighted the impact of both traditional and social media on athletes' mental health, interpreting the experiences of athletes with regards to media interactions.

-Their study highlighted that media can have both positive and negative effects on athletes' mental health:
+Their study highlighted that media can have both positive and negative effects on athletes' mental health.

-Negative Impacts
+Negative effects

 Increased pressure and scrutiny: Constant media attention can create stress and anxiety due to high expectations and continuous performance evaluation.